Family-owned business & wealth management

 2. Protection Against Cyberattacks and Threats

-Family-owned businesses and wealth management firms are attractive targets for cybercriminals due to the valuable data they manage.
-Cyberattacks, such as ransomware, phishing, and malware, can have severe consequences for data integrity and confidentiality.
+Cybersecurity represents an ongoing and intensifying challenge, as family-owned businesses and wealth management firms are attractive targets due to the high-value data they control.
+Attacks such as ransomware, phishing campaigns, and malware intrusions can compromise data integrity, interrupt operations, and inflict substantial financial losses.

 3. Compliance with Regulations and Legal Requirements